jeredw/eniac-chess/easm.md

     - [Subprograms](#subprograms)
     - [Exotic uses for things](#exotic-uses-for-things)

-# What is the ENIAC?
+# What is the problem?
+ENIAC was less like a modern computer and more like a warehouse full of parts designed to be patched together with cables.
+It was roughly equivalent to a box of old-fashioned discrete logic chips: counters, registers, adders, and so on.
+The idea of having a computer execute instructions in sequence from an addessable memory was developed by the ENIAC designers and John von Nuemann during the course of building the machine, but that's not what they got when ENIAC become operational in February 1946.

+To execute the [first monte-carlo simulation](https://eniacinaction.com/the-articles/3-los-alamos-bets-on-eniac-nuclear-monte-carlo-simulations-1947-8/) of a nuclear core, ENIAC was converted to ["central control"](https://eniacinaction.com/the-articles/2-engineering-the-miracle-of-the-eniac-implementing-the-modern-code-paradigm/) in 1948, by using its voluminous numerical function table lookup space to store instruction codes instead.
+Essentially, they wired the box of parts into the very first CPU.
+ENIAC stayed wired this way until it was decommissioned in 1956.

+But that CPU was not suitable for playing chess.
+It kept the hardware organization of 10 digit words, there were only 15 words available, and this memory was not indexable.
+We wanted to show that it was possible to wire up the ENIAC into a much more capable computer.
+The result is a patch-level setup for the ENIAC that gives the machine two digit words, five registers, and 75 words of linear memory, along with 1600 words of program storage.
+The full architecture is documented [here](isa.md).
+This is enough to implement 4-ply alpha-beta search and beat (some) humans at chess.
+In the sense that all the required hardware was actually built, this could have been implemented in 1946.

+## ENIAC References
-This document is a gentle introduction to parts of the ENIAC hardware and programming model, but to do any real programming you'll need greater familiarity with ENIAC's hardware and basic programming theory.
-For an introduction, see Stuart's series of articles:
+This document is a gentle introduction to parts of the ENIAC hardware and programming model, but to do any real programming you'll need greater familiarity with ENIAC's hardware and programming theory.

+ENIAC Chess began with Briain Stuart's pulse-level [simulator](https://www.cs.drexel.edu/~bls96/eniac/eniac.html) which we forked and [further developed](https://github.com/jeredw/eniacsim).
+He also wrote a great series of introductory ENIAC articles:
  - [Simulating the ENIAC](https://ieeexplore.ieee.org/document/8540483)
  - [Programming the ENAIC](https://ieeexplore.ieee.org/document/8467000)
  - [Debugging the ENIAC](https://ieeexplore.ieee.org/document/8540483)